The beauty of making your own picture frames is that you can make them any size you want and it allows you to frame odd sized items, but...

 Use these charts as a handy guide to help you plan your project.

-The chart below simply lists all of the standard sizes based on inches.
+The chart below simply lists all of the standard sizes in the US and Europe.

-The standard poster frame sizes chart give you the common sizes used for posters today.
+The standard poster frame sizes chart give you the common sizes used for posters today in the US.

 The suggested border width chart helps you figure out what size borders you should cut in your mat boards depending on the size of your picture.

-Simply add the measurements of 2 sides of your frame.
+Simply add the measurements of 2 sides of your picture.

 11"+14" = 25"